branalba/snippets/embedded_c/arm-gcc-project-template/README.md

 # ARM GCC PROJECT TEMPLATE

 THIS PROJECT IS A WORK IN PROGRESS; NOT ALL ITEMS IN THE FOLLOWING README HAVE BEEN 100% IMPLEMENTED.
-Specifically, the Makefile (s) need work.
+Specifically, the project is no longer using a Makefile build system in favor of `ninja`, whose configuration script is still a work in progress.

 This project is designed to be used as a template to create any embedded C application targeting ARM chips.
 The project is by default